Slins-23/software-renderer/README.md

 You can print the matrix to the console by calling the `print` `Mat` member function.
 > Example: `matrix.print()`

-You can also print it to the console using streams. i.e. by calling `std::cout << matrix`.
+> You can also print it to the console using streams. i.e. by calling `std::cout << matrix`.

+You can get an identity matrix of an arbitrary dimensionn by calling the `identity_matrix` `Mat` static function, which returns a square matrix of NxN dimension, where `N` is the given dimension.
+> Example: `Matrix::identity_matrix(4)`

+You can get a translation matrix with `tx` translation in the x axis, `ty` in the y axis, `tz` in the z axis by calling the `translation_matrix` `Mat` static function.
+The result is always a 4x4 translation matrix.
+> Example: `Matrix::translation_matrix(tx, ty, tz)`

+Similarly, you can get a scale matrix with `sx` scaling in the x axis, `sy` in the y axis, `sz` in the z axis, by calling the `scale_matrix` `Mat` static function.
+The result is also always a 4x4 scaling matrix.
+> Example: `Matrix::scale_matrix(sx, sy, sz)`

+You can get the 2-dimensional cross product between two vectors by calling the `CrossProduct2D` static `Mat` function with both vectors as parameters.
+This function returns a `double`.
+> Example: `Matrix::CrossProduct2D(v1, v2)`

+Similarly, you can get the 3-dimensional cross product by calling the `CrossProduct3D` static `Mat` function.
+This function returns a 4x1 `Mat` (vector).
+> Example: `Matrix:CrossProduct3D(v1, v2)`

 ## Engine
-The `Engine` class is a singleton which is responsible for handling the setup, dealing with SDL for direct rendering (pixel wise through buffers), the drawing routines, as well as some math related functions, event handling, storing and managing the window manager, and cleaning everything.
+The `Engine` class is a singleton which is responsible for handling the setup, SDL for direct rendering (pixel wise through buffers), the drawing routines, as well as some math related functions, event handling, storing and managing the window manager, and cleaning everything.
+It holds everything together and controls the flow of the program, which is explained further in the [main.cpp](#main-cpp) section.

+Its member variables are:
+`window`: A pointer to an `SDL_Window` instance.
+`renderer`: A pointer to an `SDL_Renderer` instance.
+`texture`: A pointer to an `SDL_Texture` instance.
+`event`: An `SDL_Event` instance.
+`buffer`: A pointer to the 32-bit `RGB` pixel buffer array.
+`CLEAR_COLOR`: The `SDL_RenderClear` color.
+`title`: Title of the window to be rendered.
+`WIDTH`: Width of the window to be rendered.
+`HEIGHT`: Height of the window to be rendered.
+`window_manager`: The window manager.

 ### Triangle
 The smallest logical geometric figure is a triangle.
 A `Triangle` is simply an object that holds 3 vertices, which in this context are 3 `4x1` vectors. (`Mat` instances)